edthedev/edthedev.github.io/AnsibleTowerHashiVault.md

 # Configuring HashiCorp Vault Agent with Approle for Ansible Tower
+Note: Omit namespace arguments if you are not using namespaces.

 ## Where you have admin access to Vault (local, Tower, etc)
 In terminal: